roysparsha8/DashProc/README.md

     ```
 - The app uses inputs from files.
 Take help for format of input from the added example files - ```Book1.csv```(For Schedulers) and ```sample_data.json``` (For Bankers).
 - Watch the video for rest of explanation.
-    <video src="https://github.com/user-attachments/assets/c1659948-2c72-4220-8a27-50387c2176a7" width="400" controls muted autoplay loop>Video may be temporarily unavailable.
+    <video src="https://github.com/user-attachments/assets/c1659948-2c72-4220-8a27-50387c2176a7" width="400" muted autoplay loop>Video may be temporarily unavailable.
 Sorry for the inconvenience.</video>
 - Note that, here ```ts``` stands for **Time Slice** which is required for Round Robin algorithm and ```qts``` stands for **Queue Time Slice** and it is required for applying Round Robin on queues in case of *Multilevel Feedback Queue*.
 - Other abbreviations -
     - ```fifo``` - First Inn First Out.